Paulo Victor (footballer, born 1987)

-Paulo Victor Mileo Vidotti (born 12 January 1987) is a Brazilian professional footballer who plays for as a goalkeeper.
+Paulo Victor Mileo Vidotti (born 12 January 1987) is a Brazilian professional footballer who plays as a goalkeeper for Turkish Süper Lig club Alanyaspor.

 Career

+Early life and Assisense

+Paulo Victor started playing school football at Peraltinha located in the city of Assis, which was directed by the coach Roberto Carlos Amoriélli.

+In 2004, Paulo Victor played for Assisense in the Campeonato Paulista da Segunda Divisão.
+That year the team did not rise to the Campeonato Paulista Série A3 by just two goals.

 Flamengo

-The young Paulo Victor started his career in the city of Assis, the career of Paulo Victor began in school football Peraltinha, at the time directed by the coach Roberto Carlos Amoriélli, the “Mé”.
-In the professional, in 2004 Paulo Victor defended the colors of Assisense championship Campeonato Paulista da Segunda Divisão that year the team just did not rise to Campeonato Paulista Série A3 by two goals, he arrived at Flamengo in 2004, with 17 years old.
-Since then he won many titles with club's the youth team, such as youth Campeonato Carioca de Juniores, three times (2005, 2006 and 2007), Torneio Octávio Pinto Guimarães twice (2006, 2007) and Copa Record Rio de Futebol (2005), marking the debut for the club professional, even if only on the bench.
+He arrived at Flamengo in 2004, at 17 years old, and won many titles with the club's youth team, such as the youth Campeonato Carioca de Juniores three times (2005, 2006, and 2007), the Torneio Octávio Pinto Guimarães twice (2006 and 2007), and the Copa Record Rio de Futebol (2005).

-Promoted from the youth team in the beginning of 2007 by the coach Ney Franco.
-In 2008 Paulo had his first chance at professional level playing, on loan, 13 matches for America-RJ in the Campeonato Carioca.
+He was promoted from the youth team in the beginning of 2007 by coach Ney Franco.
+In 2008 Paulo had his first chance at playing at a professional level on loan at America-RJ, where he played 13 matches in the Campeonato Carioca.

-Paulo Victor became the team's second choice as goalkeeper after Bruno and Diego left the club in 2010.
+Paulo Victor became the team's second choice goalkeeper after Bruno and Diego left the club in 2010.

-In the last match of the 2010 Campeonato Brasileiro Série A Paulo Victor had his first chance in the club's professional team in a match against Santos at Vila Belmiro, the match ended 0x0.
+In the last match of the 2010 Campeonato Brasileiro Série A, Paulo Victor made his debut for the club's professional team in a match against Santos at Vila Belmiro, which ended 0-0.

-He became the club's first string goalkeeper after Marcelo Lomba transferred from Flamengo in 2011.
+He became the club's first-choice goalkeeper after Marcelo Lomba transferred to Flamengo in 2011.

 Gaziantepspor (loan)

 On January 26, 2017 Gaziantepspor signed Paulo Victor on loan until the end of the 2017-18 season.
-He debuted at the Turkish league three days later against Trabzonspor in a 4-0 loss.
+He debuted in the Turkish league three days later against Trabzonspor in a 4-0 loss.
 Despite having a long loan contract with the Turkish club, Paulo Victor re-signed with Gaziantepspor due to wage arrears.